Information on using and booking transport in Wiltshire for SEND users over the age of 16.

 The disability should be permanent or have lasted at least 12 months, be likely to last 12 months or be likely to recur, and should have a substantial effect on the person's ability to carry out normal day-to-day activities.

 To find out more about the concessionary pass please visit:

-In addition to the Travel Training service operating within special schools, Wiltshire also offers a service for SEND young people travelling to post-16 education settings or to work/ volunteering settings in Wiltshire. gives more information.
+In addition to the Get Connected service operating within special schools, Wiltshire also offers a service for SEND young people for independent travel training as well as travelling to post-16 education settings or to work/ volunteering settings in Wiltshire.